Strongly Interacting Two-component Coupled Bose Gas in Optical Lattices: Spin Phases

+The system transitions to the FM phase forming an $x$FM phase upon further increase of the coupling or tunneling.
+At large tunneling and in the absence of coupling, an $xy$FM phase forms as shown in the previous work \cite{Altman2003}.
+However, this preference changes with the introduction of coupling as seen in Fig.~\ref{fig:order}, forming an $x$FM phase, due to the strong $h_x$ ordering.

-\textit{Results:} The spin phases are studied at strong on-site intra- and inter-component interaction ($U \sim U_{ab}$) in Figs.~\ref{fig:order}, \ref{fig:zxxzcorr}, and \ref{fig:corrboth}.
-In a strong coupling limit $(J_2 \gg t_a, t_b; J_2 \ll U, U_{ab})$, $z$AFM spin phase emerges due to the strong effective ordering along $z$: $J_z$ as seen in Figs.~\ref{fig:order}(a) and \ref{fig:corrboth}(i).
-With no significant intra-particle tunneling, only component $b$ at some site $j$ is allowed to tunnel to $a$ at site $j+1$, and vice versa, resulting in highest delocalization of configuration $\ket{a}_j\ket{b}_{j+1}$ or $\ket{b}_j\ket{a}_{j+1}$, allowing the formation of the observed $z$ AFM phase.
-The $z$ AFM illustrated for exact analysis in Figs.~\ref{fig:order}(a iii) and \ref{fig:order}(a iv) is biased with a preference for component $b$ (or spin down $z$) on odd-numbered sites and component $a$ (or spin up $z$) on even-numbered sites.
-The bias emerges due to the correlation $J_{xz}$ or $J_{zx}$, and is observable due to a finite system size.
+$U\sim U_{ab}$: Similar spin phases as in $U \gg U_{ab}$ are observed but at different regions of the phase space.
+In this limit, all the high-energy intermediate states have equivalent energy cost associated with them unlike the previous interaction limit.
+In a strong coupling limit $(\sfrac{J_2}{t_a} \gg \sfrac{t_a}{t_b},1)$, the conventional $z$AFM spin phase emerges due to the strong effective ordering along $z$: $J_z$ as seen in Fig.~\ref{fig:PB2} (b i \& b ii).
+With no significant intra-particle tunneling, only the component $b$ at some site $j$ is allowed to tunnel to $a$ at site $j+1$ (or vice versa).
+The coupling allows for the highest tunneling probability of the configuration $\ket{a}_j\ket{b}_{j+1}$ or $\ket{b}_j\ket{a}_{j+1}$.
+This results in the formation of the observed $z$AFM phase.
+Allowing one component to tunnel by a small increase in intra-component tunneling $t_{a \lor b}$ ($J_2 > t_{a \lor b} > t_{b \lor a}$), forms the unconventional non-FM phase.